Precision Bounds on Continuous-Variable State Tomography using Classical Shadows: Single-mode Shadows: General case

 \section{Single-mode Shadows: ~~~~~~~~~General case}

 Here, we distill the necessary mathematical tools from DV shadow-based accuracy guarantees in a general lemma that we apply to specific CV protocols in later sections.
 We adapt the slight reformulation from~\cite[Appx.
 A]{huang2021provablyefficient} of the original shadow work, in which guarantees are shown exclusively in terms of the system state.
 This allows us to derive sampling guarantees that are suboptimal relative to the qubit case, but are sufficiently general to be applied to numerous CV tomographic protocols.
+We assume loss-free propagation and detection for our theoretical derivations.

 A single-mode CV density matrix can be represented in various ways, e.g., using Wigner, \(Q\), \(P\)~\cite{HILLERY1984121,Ferrie_2011} or more general representations~\cite{Wunsche_1991}, moment expansions~\cite{PhysRevA.54.5291}, homodyne measurements~\cite{LEONHARDT199589,bisio,Raymer_Lvovsky}, or outer products of occupation-number (\textit{a.k.a.} Fock) or other simple basis states.
 All of these ways effectively express the density matrix as a linear combination of some basis set of operators $\{\sigma(\mu)\}$ with corresponding coefficients \(p(\mu)\), where \(\mu\) parameterizes some generally continuous and non-compact space \(\cal X\),